-In 1903, Alexandra and Johanna financed and from Oxford helped plan the assassination of Vyacheslav von Plehve.
+In 1903, Alexandra and Johanna financed and from their base in Oxford helped plan the assassination of Vyacheslav von Plehve.
 The amateurish attempt failed.
 But Vyacheslav von Plehve sent an assassin to Oxford “to finish off those two bitches,” as he said to Johanna’s father when he was commanded to see von Plehve in Moscow.
-Von Plehve’s assassination attempt failed, and he killed a porter in the Bodleian Library in Oxford in January 1904.
+Von Plehve’s own assassination attempt failed, and instead of the intended target, it killed a porter in the Bodleian Library in Oxford in January 1904.

 Alexandra and Johanna tried again with a fellow student Yegor Sazonov, whom they knew from Moscow.
 On July 28, 1904, they succeeded when Yegor Sazonov threw a bomb into the open carriage of Vyacheslav von Plehve in St. Petersburg and killed him instantly.
 Some of their Russian co-conspirators in London were arrested, accused and had in 1905, to stand trial at the Old Bailey.
 But the English court case was dismissed, as the connection between the group centered around Alexandra, Johanna, and Yegor Sazonov and the others involved in the assassination could not be adequately established.
 Alexandra and Johanna were never accused of anything in England.